 At this point, you’ve made contact with your prospect.
 You’re ever so close to making the sale, but still not quite there.
 Here are some tools to help you build a positive relationship with prospective customers.

-GoToWebinar – You’ve got a list of prospects, now how do you prove to them that you’re knowledgeable in your field?
+GoToWebinar – You’ve got a list of prospects, but how do you prove to them that you’re knowledgeable in your field?
 One way to do that is with a webinar.
 GoToWebinar is a valuable tool to help you cultivate an improved relationship with people who were once on the receiving end of a cold call.
-The tool makes it a snap to set up and host your own webinar that will ultimately boost your brand and help you reach the final funnel stages with success
+The tool makes it a snap to set up and host your own webinar that will ultimately boost your brand and help you reach the final funnel stages with success.

-Salesforce – It’s arguably the case that the “go to” tool for managing people who are stuck somewhere in the middle of the sales funnel is Salesforce.
+Salesforce – It’s arguably the case that the “go-to” tool for managing people who are stuck somewhere in the middle of the sales funnel is Salesforce.
 Of course, once you’ve said “Salesforce,” you haven’t said everything because the company offers a suite of marketing tools.
-At this stage, though, you’re mainly interested in the Salesforce CRM tool so that you can keep track of your prospects and gently push them forward into the final sales funnel stage.
+At this stage, though, you’re mainly interested in the Salesforce CRM tool so that you can keep track of your prospects and gently push them forward into the final funnel stage.

 Insightly – If you’re running a startup that doesn’t have a whole lot of seed money, you might need a more affordable alternative to Salesforce.
 For that, consider Insightly.
 It’s an excellent CRM solution that helps you seal the deal with your contacts without draining your bank account.

 Zoho – Another company that offers a suite of tools for engagement purposes is Zoho.
-It’s a comprehensive solution that includes CRM, customer surveys, email marketing, online meetings, and even business process optimization to help make the final sales funnel stages go more smoothly.
+It’s a comprehensive solution that includes CRM, customer surveys, email marketing, online meetings, and even business process optimization to help make the final sales stages go more smoothly.

 Sales Funnel Stage 5: Commitment/Purchase